vassilych/cscs/README.md

-CSCS (Customized Scripting in C#) is a scripting language, whcih is very easy to integrate into any C# code and adjust according to your needs.
+CSCS (Customized Scripting in C#) is a scripting language, which is very easy to integrate into any C# code and adjust according to your needs.
 Basically, it's not only a language, but also a framework that you can use to create your own language.
 CSCS has been described in:

 * [Customized Scripting in C#](https://msdn.microsoft.com/en-us/magazine/mt632273.aspx)  MSDN
 * [Programming your own language in C#](http://www.codemag.com/Article/1607081)  CODE Magazine